 • Spouses cannot remarry while separated.

 • If either spouse dies while legally separated, the other spouse could be entitled to receive part of their retirement or their estate.
+California’s inheritance laws often treat legally separated spouses similarly to married spouses unless estate plans are updated.

-Legal Guidance for Separation in California
+Legal Guidance and Legal Implications for Separation in California

 Contact Sarieh Family Law to schedule a free case evaluation with a Certified family law attorney.